Coderad32/SigilKeyMap/README.md

   Building a technology stack for blockchain smart contract to exsist while, providing access to network in a public setting as well as private networking.

+  Easy setup and configuration
+  like docker or containerization

   ## Security Layer 9